 Operating Policy and Procedure

 OP 32.37: Fifth-Year Review of Deans

 DATE: February 15, 2019

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to provide guidelines for the fifth-year comprehensive performance evaluation of deans by the provost.

-REVIEW: This OP will be reviewed in July of even-numbered years by the Senior Vice Provost with recommended revisions presented to the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed in July of even-numbered years by the Senior Vice Provost with substantive revisions presented to the Provost and Senior Vice President (PSVP).

 1. In addition to an annual performance conference with the PSVP (OP 32.03, Academic Deans, Associate or Assistant Deans, and Department Chairpersons, section 3.a.), each academic dean shall have a comprehensive review not more than five years after the initial appointment or the most recent reappointment, or whenever in the judgment of the PSVP such a review is deemed necessary.
 The five-year review (commencing in the fall of the fifth year) will constitute a broader and more formal review than the annual review.
 This OP is intended to provide procedures whereby an assessment can be made of the accomplishments of the dean and the college/unit led by the dean and balance the assessments of past performance with recommendations that may improve the quality of administration or of the unit.

 2. Prior to commencing the review process, the PSVP and president will inform the dean if they are interested in considering the dean for reappointment.
 The dean should also inform the PSVP and President if he/she is interested in reappointment.
 If the answer is no to either proposition, then a comprehensive review for reappointment is not needed.